a black rainbow over downtown New Orleans

 destruction of the earth's protections to its system of violent upheaval and

-nation that seemingly can't provide for itself, can't come to terms with its own
+seemingly can't provide for itself, can't come to terms with its own disasters,

-disasters, which even linguistically must possess a media-object of the other:
+which even linguistically must possess a media-object of the other: "this is our

-gestures, when the arrival of 300 troops, fresh from Iraq, carrying M-16s that
+gestures, when the arrival of 300 troops, fresh from Iraq, carrying M-16s and

-are "locked and loaded," is met with relief, for yes --!!-- they have come to
+"locked and loaded," is met with relief, for yes! they will kill our own people

 ... corpses floating in flooded streets;